mrberns1/A7-Streaming-Final/README.md

 6. terminal example (prior to codes running)
 """ you need to cd your terminal to match the folder where your code is """
 """ example: cd "C:\Users\15736\Documents\A7-Streaming-Final" """
-""" all 4 terminals will need to have a cd for the folder """
+""" all terminals will need to have a cd for the folder """

 7. producer running
-8. consumers running
+8. consumer(s) running
 10. completed run